biopragmatics/oquat/docs/invalids/prefix/eco.md

 ## `hom`: Homology Ontology

-Identifiers for this prefix are given incorrectly correctly in `hom`.
+Identifiers for this prefix are given incorrectly in `hom`.
+See the [GitHub repository](https://github.com/BgeeDB/homology-ontology).

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|